Two questions of Moorhouse on indiscernible locally finite generalized quadrangles: Moorhouse's questions

 Let $\mS$ be a GQ, and let $X$ be a line set in $\mS$.
 If no two distinct elements in $X$ intersect, then we call $X$ a {\em partial spread}.
 If every point of $\mS$ is incident with a line of $X$, then we call $X$ a {\em spread}.
 Dually, we speak of {\em partial ovoids} and {\em ovoids}.

-\begin{itemize} \item[(IND$_{ov}$)] Suppose $\Gamma$ is a locally finite GQ of order $(\omega,k)$ with $k$ finite, which contains an ovoid $\mO$, which is indiscernible over some totally ordered set $(S,\leq)$.
-What can we say about $\Gamma$? \item[(IND$_{sp}$)] Suppose $\Gamma$ is a locally finite GQ of order $(\omega,k)$ with $k$ finite, which contains a spread $\mL$, which is indiscernible over some totally ordered set $(S,\leq)$.
-What can we say about $\Gamma$? \end{itemize}
+\begin{quote} \begin{mdframed}[linewidth=2.5,linecolor=orange, topline=false,rightline=false,bottomline=false] \item[(IND$_{ov}$)] Suppose $\Upgamma$ is a locally finite GQ of order $(\upomega,k)$ with $k$ finite, which contains an ovoid $\mO$, which is indiscernible over some totally ordered set $(S,\leq)$.
+What can we say about $\Upgamma$? \item[(IND$_{sp}$)] Suppose $\Upgamma$ is a locally finite GQ of order $(\upomega,k)$ with $k$ finite, which contains a spread $\mL$, which is indiscernible over some totally ordered set $(S,\leq)$.
+What can we say about $\Upgamma$? \end{mdframed} \end{quote}

-Relative to the assumption that $\Gamma$ has order $(\omega,k)$, we will see that (IND$_{ov}$) is easier than (IND$_{sp}$).
-Both questions will have the same answer, though: \ul{such quadrangles $\Gamma$ cannot exist}. \\
+Relative to the assumption that $\Upgamma$ has order $(\upomega,k)$, we will see that (IND$_{ov}$) is easier than (IND$_{sp}$).
+Both questions will have the same answer, though: \ul{such quadrangles $\Upgamma$ cannot exist}. \\

-In this paper, we consider all generalized quadrangles $\Gamma$ for which the totally ordered set $(S,\leq)$ is countable, that is, for which $\mO$ (case IND$_{ov}$) and $\mL$ (case IND$_{sp}$) have a countable number of elements.